microsoft/r-server-campaign-optimization/Resources/Instructions/Powershell_Instructions.md

 Running this PowerShell script will create stored procedures for the the operationalization of this solution.
 It will also execute these procedures to create full database with results of the steps  – dataset creation, modeling, and scoring as described  [here](../../SQLR/README.md).

-If you have deployed a VM through the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Solution/e992f8c1b29f4df897301d11796f9e7c), these steps have already been performed and your database on that machine has all the resulting tables and stored procedures.
-See the [Typical Workflow Walkthrough](Typical_Workflow.md) for a description of how these files were first created in R by a Data Scientist.

 1. Click on the windows key on your keyboard.
 Type the words `PowerShell`.
 Right click on Windows Powershell to and select `Run as administrator` to open the PowerShell window.